maxpert/marmot/README.md

    changes reliably is via WAL.
  - Marmot is eventually consistent.
 This simply means rows can get synced out of order, and `SERIALIZABLE` assumptions on transactions might not hold true anymore.
+ - Marmot does not support schema changes propagation, so any tables you create or columns you change won't be reflected.
+   This feature is being [debated](https://github.com/maxpert/marmot/discussions/59) and will be available in future versions of Marmot.

 ## Features